zooai/ZIPs/ZIPs/zip-3.md

 ## Acknowledgments

-We thank authors of I-/V-JEPA, Qwen, Mixtral, and ZKML systems for open research artifacts.
-Special thanks to Meta Research for V-JEPA 2's groundbreaking video understanding work and the broader Active Inference research community for theoretical foundations.
+We thank the broader research community for foundational work in joint embedding architectures, mixture of experts models, active inference theory, and zero-knowledge machine learning that informed our development of z-JEPA.

 ## Author Information